£30.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Maillard Atom front hub, hailing from France and made in the 1970s & 1980s (yet still new & unused after all this time!).
-Made from aluminium/steel and weighing in at 137 grams - incredibly lightweight for a front hub at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Neco B960CAL bottom bracket, hailing from Taiwan and in production during the 2000s.
+Made from aluminium/steel/carbon and weighing in at 246 grams - incredibly lightweight for a bottom bracket at that time.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW